hasithperera/bandmon/README.md

 ## Tools

-- [Mqtt_spy](https://github.com/eclipse/paho.mqtt-spy/releases/tag/) > 1.0.1-beta9.
-Running with jre 8.6 works
+- [Mqtt_spy](https://github.com/eclipse/paho.mqtt-spy/releases/) > 1.0.1-beta9.
+Running with jre 8.6 works well in linux/Windows.
+	- MAC still has trouble running it correctly
+- [esp_tools](https://github.com/espressif/esptool) - For installation and firmware update

 ## To-do list

-- [ ] Basic code for Wifi and MQTT connection
+- [x] Basic code for Wifi and MQTT connection
-- [ ] Send repeater data
+- [x] Send repeater activity based on audio input
- - [x] EEPROM data read
+ - [x] EEPROM data save
-- [ ]
-- [ ] Configurable setting screen
+- [ ] Configurable setting TUI
-	- Change radio settings
-- [ ] Server end logging and display
+- [ ] Server end logging
+	- [ ] Display with Grafana
+	- [ ] Deploy in the ARC server
+- [ ] Write an article about it and may be get **CARP** to deploy it around the country
+	- [ ] Open to other ideas